aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Gets the cells enumerator.

+**Remarks**

 When traversing elements by the returned Enumerator, the cells collection should not be modified(such as operations that will cause new Cell/Row be instantiated or existing Cell/Row be deleted).
 Otherwise the enumerator may not be able to traverse all cells correctly(some elements may be traversed repeatedly or skipped).

 **Example**